jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2020-07-17-Remote Allotment Irrigation System.md

 The challenges that the project potentially faced were:
 * Power Source - Depending on the type of water pump used, a method of powering the pump was required.
 * Watering Control - A way to register when the ground was watered, when it needed watering and a method to start watering without the need for the user to visit the Allotment.
 * Security of Equipment - Although the Allotment was in a gated area, further consideration was supposed to be taken for the security and protection of the components (pump, controller etc) as the Allotment was located in a public area surrounded by other Allotment owners.
 This would leave the components susceptible to theft, vandalism or weather.

-<h2 class="text-underline">Requirements</h2>
-The user required the system to be able to water an area of roughly 100 square feet autonomously.
-They also wanted the system to be able to have capabilities of attaching a hose pipe for hand watering and also filling up Rain Barrels and Water Butts.

-<h2 class="text-underline">Design</h2>

-### Hardware

-*Security*

-The user had a shed built on the location which was 16 meters from the stream (water source).
-It was decided that the shed would be used to house and protect the components (Controller, Pump, Solar Panel, Battery etc) from theft, vandalism and weather elements.

 <ul class="photo-gallery">
   {% for image in page.images %}